DRY CREEK (WARM SPRINGS DAM) ECOSYSTEM RESTORATION

 PROJECT LOCATION AND DESCRIPTION:

-The project is located along Dry Creek, below USACE Warm Springs Dam (WSD) and near the City of Healdsburg in Sonoma County, CA. The project will restore approximately 47 acres of stream, floodplain and riparian habitat along 2.6 miles of stream.
-Restoration measures include increasing habitat complexity and improving hydrologic connectivity with the floodplain by constructing combinations of riffles, large wood structures, backwaters, side channels, and alcoves pool features.
-Riparian habitat will be improved through invasive species reduction and riparian revegetation with native species.
+The project is located along Dry Creek, below USACE Warm Springs Dam (WSD) and near the City of Healdsburg in Sonoma County, CA. The main objective of the project is to restore stream and floodplain habitat for fish and wildlife, including threatened and endangered salmon.
+This project is now in the PED phase with construction scheduled for 2021-2024.
+The project will restore approximately 47 acres of stream, floodplain and riparian habitat along 2.6 miles of stream.
+Restoration measures include increasing habitat complexity and improving hydrologic connectivity with the floodplain by constructing combinations of riffles, large wood structures, backwaters, side channels, and alcoves pool features to create refuge for young fish.
+The features will be constructed using natural materials such as logs and rocks.
+Bank stabilization measures will prevent or reduce erosion and provide vegetation cover.
+Riparian habitat will be improved through invasive species reduction and revegetation.

 TOTAL COST $ 48,138,000